fartashh/fartashh.github.io/content/post/how-calculate-mrr.md

 tags = ["MRR", "Pandas"]
-title = "How to Calculate Monthly Recurring Revenue (MRR)" image = "http://fartashh.github.io/images/post/how-calculate-mrr/mrr.jpg" desc = "MRR calculation by using pandas"
+title = "How to Calculate Monthly Recurring Revenue (MRR)" image = "http://fartashh.github.io/images/post/how-calculate-mrr/mrr.jpg" desc = "Monthly Recurring Revenue is one of the most important metrics you need for measuring health of your subscription business.
+In this post I explain how to calculate monthly recurring revenue using pandas"
 +++

 {{< img src="/images/post/how-calculate-mrr/mrr.jpg" title="" class="align-center">}}